-Describe:

-Child Care Health Consultation.
-Describe:

-Mental Health Consultation.
+Describe: The LA's payment rates for infants and toddlers are higher than payment rates for older children, based on the MRS. Support for improving business practices, such as management training, paid sick leave, and shared services.
+Describe: Accreditation supports.
+Describe: Child Care Health Consultation.
+Describe: Mental Health Consultation.
 Describe: For several years, the LA has been supporting an Infant-Early Childhood Mental Health and Teacher Wellness initiative through a contract with a local university.
 The goal of this initiative is to provide wellness services focusing on stress reduction/management, financial/nutrition/physical health wellness activities, environmental stress reduction and cross-sector supports to address workforce needs for infant and early childhood mental health.
 Other.
-Describe:

-4.6.2 Describe what method(s) is used to increase supply and to improve quality for the following.

-c) Children with disabilities.
+Describe: 4.6.2 Describe what method(s) is used to increase supply and to improve quality for the following. c) Children with disabilities.
 Check and describe all that apply.
 Grants and contracts (as discussed in 4.1.3).
 Describe:

 Family child care networks.

 Describe:

 Start-up funding.
 Describe:

-▼ Technical assistance support.
-Describe: For many years, the LA has contracted with a local university to provide training

-and technical assistance/coaching for child care providers caring for children with disabilities and developmental delays.
+Technical assistance support.
+Describe: For many years, the LA has contracted with a local university to provide training and technical assistance/coaching for child care providers caring for children with disabilities and developmental delays.

 Recruitment of providers.
-Describe: ☐ Tiered payment rates (as discussed in 4.3.2).
-Describe: Support for improving business practices, such as management training, paid sick leave, and shared services.
-Describe: Accreditation supports.
-Describe: Child Care Health Consultation.
-Describe: Mental Health Consultation.
-Describe: Other.
-Describe: Up to \$20 per week per child can be added to the LA's payment rates for CCDF-funded subsidized child care services for children with special needs/disabilities.
-4.6.2 Describe what method(s) is used to increase supply and to improve quality for the following. d) Children who receive care during non-traditional hours.
-Check and describe all that apply Grants and contracts (as discussed in 4.1.3).
 Describe:

+Tiered payment rates (as discussed in 4.3.2).
+Describe:

+Support for improving business practices, such as management training, paid sick leave, and shared services.
+Describe:

+Accreditation supports.
+Describe:

+Child Care Health Consultation.
+Describe:

+Mental Health Consultation.
+Describe:

+▼ Other.